declaresub/pythtml/README.md

-# pyfive
+#pythtml

-pyfive is an alternative to templates for generation of HTML 5.
+pythtml is an alternative to templates for generation of HTML 5.

 ## Python Requirements

-pyfive does not support Python 2.
-It has been tested with Python 3.4-3.6.
+pythtml does not support Python 2.
+It is tested with Python 3.7+

-## Using pyfive
+## Using pythtml

-To use pyfive, import all from the package.
+To use pythtml, import all from the package.

-    from pyfive import *
+    from pythtml import *

 This adds functions corresponding to HTML 5 elements to the module namespace, plus a special class, `Raw`.